-Whether one wants to call it the terrific or terrible teens, the truth is adolescence can be a very trying time for both parents and teenagers.
-In this particular stage of life, the amount of peer pressure, social influences, and foreign discoveries to a child can often take a toll.
-The effects are not only emotional, but psychologically as well.
-In many cases these events can lead to a child developing serious mental health disorders and lifelong complications.
+Whether one wants to call it the terrific or terrible teens, the truth is that adolescence can be a very trying time for both parents and teenagers.
+In this particular stage of life, the amount of peer pressure, social influences, and foreign discoveries on a child can often take a toll.
+The effects are not only emotional, but also psychological.
+In many cases, these events can lead to a child developing serious mental health disorders and lifelong complications.

 There are a variety of different mental health issues and their symptoms that parents should be aware of, so they can be educated and recognize a possible problem with their child.